okpy/ok/documentation/models.md

 # Ok v3 Models

 See `models.py` for the most recent version of these models.
 This is intended as a reference.

-# Model Ideas:
+## Model Ideas:
 -  Do we need FinalSubmission:
   - Not really.
 If we have a "flagged" boolean on submissions - we can enforce that only one submission is flagged.
 (By default nothing will be flagged and we'll grade the most recent one).
     - This gets unweidly with groups.
     - Smaller searches with a FS table. (versus searching the entire Submission table) - maybe neglible with the proper indexes.
   - Still leaning towards having the FS table - but not presenting it as a "Concept" to users.
 Users will just see a checkmark ✅ next to their submission.

 - Groups:
   -  We have a list of constraints for groups on the [Wiki](https://github.com/Cal-CS-61A-Staff/ok/wiki/Group-&-Submission-Consistency)
   -  What if we associate submissions & backups with groups?
     -   Makes it easier to get submissions (though not by much)
     -   Handling group transitions while maintaining the full list of constraints above will be hard.
   -   I'm open to changs here.

 - Pondering the creation of a GroupMember table (to avoid have an array in the Group Table
   - Schema: KEY id, FK group id, FK assignment, FK user id, ENUM STRING status (invited|member)
   - Could index by assignment & user id (and place a constraint that there's only one record per combination)

+## Models

-## User
+### User
 Introduced concepts of SID and Secondary (inst logins or github usernames)

 `alt_email` is for the eventual merging of emails.
 The previous approach used an array of emails.
 The merging process still needs some thought